in-person in west asheville · virtual across NC

 into a different version.

-the whole picture — thoughts, body,
+the whole picture — thoughts, body, relationships, patterns.

 my approach includes